A blogroll is a list of hyperlinks pointing to external websites or web pages displayed on your sidebar menu.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Links menu section is not visible when you log into your WP admin area, you can add this feature via a plugin.
-In this step-by-step tutorial, you will learn how to add, edit, delete and manage links on your sidebar using plugins.
+If the Links feature is not visible when you log into your WP dashboard you will need to install a plugin.
+This tutorial shows you how to add, edit, delete and manage blogroll links on your site’s sidebar using plugins.

-Use this plugin to display the default Links feature on your WordPress dashboard, even if you update WordPress to a later version or remove all of your existing links.
+This plugin displays the default Link Manager, even if you update WordPress to a later version or remove all of your current links.

-Note: This plugin adds a single line of code to your installation to restore the hidden feature.
-When we last checked, the plugin had not been updated for a while, but it should still work fine.
+Note: All this plugin does is add a single line of code to WordPress to restore the hidden feature.
+The last time we checked, this plugin had not been updated for some time, but it should still work fine.
 If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your template code.

-Simple Links recreates the concept of the built-in WP Link Manager while addressing the shortcomings of the deprecated feature.
+This plugin recreates the concept of the built-in Link Manager while removing the shortcomings of the deprecated functionality.

 Installing Link Manager

-To install the Link Manager plugin on your website, follow these instructions:
+To install the Link Manager plugin, follow these instructions:

-In your WP dashboard area, select Plugins > Add New …
+From the WP dashboard menu, go to Plugins > Add New …

 (Plugins – Add New)

-Select the Install Plugins > Search tab, then type in “link manager” into the search field and hit Enter …
+Click on the Install Plugins > Search tab, then type ”link manager” into the search field and hit Enter …

 Locate the plugin in the search results screen and click Install Now …

-We recommend setting up your link categories first before you start adding any new links.
-This way, when you create a new link, you can assign the link to a link category you have already created.
+We recommend setting up link categories first before you start adding links.
+This way, you can assign any new links to the link category you have already created.

-To create a link category, select Links > Link Categories in the navigation menu …
+To create a link category, go to the main navigation menu and click on Links > Link Categories …

-The ‘Link Categories’ screen will load in your browser.
+This brings up the ‘Link Categories’ screen in your web browser.

-- Slug: The slug is the URL part of your link category.
-Use lowercase letters only without spaces (use hyphens to separate words).
+- Slug: The slug is the search-engine friendly URL part of the link category.
+Use lowercase letters only and do not include spaces (use hyphens to separate words).

-When finished, click Add New Link Category to save your new link category name …
+When finished, click the Add New Link Category button to save your new link category name …

 (Link Categories area)

-Tip: WordPress calls its default link category Blogroll .
-Unless you specify the category when creating a new link, WordPress automatically assigns new links to the default category …
+Tip: Blogroll is the default link category name.
+Unless you specify the category when creating a link, WordPress automatically assigns new links to the default category …

-You may want to change this to something that your visitors can relate to.
-This will not only make it easier for users of your site, but any new links that you add to your site will automatically be listed under the new category name …
+You may want to change the default link category name to something better suited to your business.
+This will not only make it easier for visitors, but any new links that you add to the Links section will automatically be listed under the new category name …

-To edit the default category name, hover your mouse over the list item and click on Quick Edit …
+To change the ‘Blogroll’ link title, hover your mouse over the item and click on the Quick Edit link …

-Replace both the Name and the Slug with a new category name (remember to keep the slug in lowercase letters and replace all spaces with a hyphen), then click on Update Link Category …
+Replace both the Name and the Slug with a new category name (remember to keep the slug in lowercase letters and replace all spaces with a hyphen), then click on the Update link Category button …

 (Edit the link category)

-Let’s insert a link category description.
+Let’s insert a description for this link category.
 To add a description to an existing link category, click on Edit under the category name …

 (Link category description)